List of 40 Famous Forests in India to visit

 How to visit Bhitarkanika National Park

 The nearest airport is Bhubaneswar, 160 km away.
-Take a cab from there as roads well connect to the park.
+Take a cab from there as the roads will connect to the park.
 You can also reach Bhitarkanika by boat from the Chandbali jetty, Bhadrak, or Kasturikon Ghat.

 Bhitarkanika National Park Visiting Time